tunimba/glarefy.github.io-privacypolicy/README.md

 We use the following third-party services:

-**Replicate, Inc.** — AI-powered photo transformations
+- **Replicate, Inc.** — AI-powered photo transformations.
+Uploaded content is used only for temporary processing and is immediately discarded.
+Replicate does not store, retain, or reuse uploaded images or any face data derived from them.
-**RevenueCat** — Subscription and purchase management
+- **RevenueCat** — Subscription and purchase management.
+Collects device identifiers and purchase history to manage entitlements.
-**Firebase Analytics** — Anonymous usage analytics
+- **Firebase Analytics** — Anonymous usage analytics.
+Collects device identifiers and product interaction data.
-**Firebase Crashlytics** — Crash reporting and diagnostics
+- **Firebase Crashlytics** — Crash reporting and diagnostics.
+Collects crash data and diagnostic information.
-**Firebase Remote Config** — App configuration delivery
+- **Firebase Remote Config** — App configuration delivery.
+No user data collected.
-**AIProxy** — Secure AI service routing
+- **AIProxy** — Secure AI service routing.
+Uses an anonymous stable device identifier and collects IP address for security purposes.
-**Apple In-App Purchases** — Secure transaction handling
+- **Apple In-App Purchases** — Secure transaction handling.

 These services process data only to the extent required for their core functions.
 None of the data collected is linked to your personal identity.

 ## 6. Data Retention

-**Photos:** Not stored.
+- **Photos:** Not stored.
 Discarded immediately after transformation by Replicate.
-**Face data:** Not retained.
+- **Face data:** Not retained.
+No face data is extracted, stored, or retained at any point.
-**Analytics and diagnostics:** Anonymous only.
+- **Analytics and diagnostics:** Retained in anonymous, aggregated form by third-party providers according to their own retention policies.
-**Purchase information:** Managed by Apple and RevenueCat.
+- **Purchase information:** Managed by Apple and RevenueCat under their respective privacy and retention policies.
-**No user data is linked to personal identity.**
+- **No user data is linked to personal identity.**

 ## 7. Data Security

-All data transmission is encrypted.
+- All data transmission between your device, our services, and third-party providers is encrypted.
-Photo processing is automated.
+- Photo processing is fully automated with no human access.
-No employee access to photos.
+- No employee has access to your photos unless you explicitly request support.
-No biometric data stored.
-We apply appropriate technical safeguards.
+- We do not store, analyze, or share biometric or facial data.
+- We apply appropriate technical and organizational measures to protect your data.
+While no system can guarantee 100% security, we continuously work to safeguard your information.

 ## 8. Children's Privacy

 Glarefy is not designed for users under age 4.
-If data was shared in error, contact: tunahanaktay.apps@gmail.com
+We do not knowingly collect any data from children.
+If you believe data was shared with us in error, please contact us at tunahanaktay.apps@gmail.com and we will delete it immediately.

 ## 9. International Transfers

-Processing may occur on secure cloud servers outside your country under GDPR-compliant infrastructure.
+Some temporary photo processing and analytics may occur on cloud servers located outside your country.
+All processing is done under secure, GDPR-compliant infrastructure.

 ## 10. Changes to This Policy

-We may update this policy at any time.
-Continued use means acceptance.
+We may update this Privacy Policy from time to time.
+The updated version will be posted here with a revised "Last Updated" date.
+Continued use of the Application constitutes acceptance of the updated terms.

 ## 11. Contact Us

+If you have any questions or concerns about this Privacy Policy or our data practices, please contact us:

-tunahanaktay.apps@gmail.com
+Email: tunahanaktay.apps@gmail.com